St Edward's School, Oxford

 Journey time to London by train: 55 minutes

-Nearest international airport: London Heathrow (50 miles)
+Nearest international airport: Heathrow (50 miles)

 • Parents tell us